 Corroborating evidence.
 Throughout the audit the auditors are alert to the discovery of evidence that was not cited in the Brief but has a direct bearing (positive or negative) on the verification of the evidence and the clarity and precision of the language in the Brief.
 The auditors are charged with assuring the Accreditation Panel that there is evidence behind the claims made in the Brief.
-There are two kinds of errors the auditors need to avoid: (1) false positive errors (concluding the evidence is present and accurate when it is not); and (2) false negative errors (concluding there is no evidence for a claim when in fact there is).
+There are two kinds of errors the auditors need to avoid: (1) false positive errors (concluding the evidence for a claim when in fact there is.